Sony and reMarkable’s dueling e-paper tablets are strange but impressive beasts

 While I can say that the Sony has achieved its purpose, that purpose is intentionally limited and as such makes it attractive to a rather narrow slice of people.
 The reMarkable is potentially attractive to far more people — orders of magnitude more, I think — but it has yet to achieve its vision.

-Fortunately reMarkable is aware of this and mainly just wanted to ship a working product.
-The roadmap for the next year has lots of interesting features on it, ones that will make the device more versatile and reliable.
+Fortunately, reMarkable is aware of this and mainly just wanted to ship a working product.
+The road map for the next year has lots of interesting features on it, ones that will make the device more versatile and reliable.

-That reMarkable has sold tens of thousands of its extremely niche device, and that Sony hasn’t given up on the DPT while letting its other e-readers die is promising.
+That reMarkable has sold tens of thousands of its extremely niche device and Sony hasn’t given up on the DPT while letting its other e-readers die is promising.
 There’s a place for devices like these in my house and, increasingly I hope, many more.

 0